 ![]() or ![]() (Requires Super-Evolution) or ![]() | ![]() | ![]() + ![]() |

-By playing four 0- or 1-cost cards, then playing Killer Rhinoceroach three times and evolving one of them, you can deal 20 damage (5+6+7+2).
-If you play five 0- or 1-cost cards then play Killer Rhinoceroach three times, you can deal 21 damage (6+7+8).
+After playing four 0- or 1-cost cards, then playing Killer Rhinoceroach three times and Evolving one, you can deal 20 damage (5+6+7+2), and if you play five 0- or 1-cost cards before playing Killer Rhinoceroach three times, you can deal 21 damage (6+7+8).

-When playing two 0-cost Bayles, your field can easily get filled up with cards like Lambent Cairn, Godwood Staff, and a Super-Evolved Carbuncle.
-You'll need to be creative, such as by bouncing Bayle with Carbuncle or playing Killer Rhinoceroach first to use up your Amulets' Engage effects and free up field space.
+In patterns where you play two 0-cost Bayles, your field can fill up easily with cards like Lambent Cairn, Godwood Staff, and a Super-Evolved Baby Carbuncle.
+You'll need to be creative, for example by using Baby Carbuncle to return a Bayle, or playing Killer Rhinoceroach first to use an Amulet's Engage effect and free up field space as needed.

 Mulligan Guide for the Rhinoceroach Forestcraft

-In the early game, keeping Fairy-creating cards will stabilize your early game field development and subsequent combo plays, so it's recommended to keep them in basically any matchup.
-Additionally, the cards you keep as a set along with these will vary depending on the matchup and situation.
+In the early game, keeping Fairy-creating cards will stabilize your board development and subsequent combo plays, so it's generally recommended to keep one of these in any matchup.
+Also, the cards you keep as a set along with these will change depending on the matchup and situation.

-Keep Godwood Staff with Fairy-Creating Cards or Removal
+Keep Godwood Staff as a Set with Fairy Creation or Removal

-If you have an opening hand that allows you to recover the tempo loss from playing Godwood Staff later, such as having two or more Fairy-creating cards or a Fairy-creating card plus May, Journey Elf, it's a good idea to keep them as a set.
+If you have two or more Fairy-creating cards, or a Fairy-creating card + May, Journey Elf, etc., in an opening hand where you can recover the tempo loss from playing Godwood Staff later, it's fine to keep them as a set.

 Related Articles